happymelonbox/compare_supermarkets/README.md

-Ever wondered 'I wonder if my shampoo is cheaper at Coles, Woolworths or IGA...?' ?
+Ever wondered 'I wonder if my shampoo is cheaper at Coles or Woolworths...?' ?
 But can't be bothered searching all three websites and comparing?
 Well that's what this gem does for you.
 Simply install and follow the prompts.

+**For those who previously downloaded this Gem, compare_supermarkets no longer compares IGA prices as the IGA HTML changes too frequently - Apologies for the inconvenience.**

 ## Installation